advaith1/howtodiscord/docs/bugs/bug-hunters/approve-deny.md

-# Approving and denying tickets
+# Approving and Denying Tickets
 [< Return to the home](/index)
 [< Return to the Bug Hunter navigation](/bugs/bug-hunters)